GilOliveira/schemadotorg/docs/DEMO.md

 ------------

-The Schema.org Blueprints Demo module provides an opinionated demo of the Schema.org Blueprints built on top of Drupal's standard profile with default content and translations.
+The Schema.org Blueprints Demo module provides an opinionated demo of the Schema.org Blueprints module built on top of Drupal's standard profile with default content from the Umami demo installation profile.

 **THIS DEMO MODULE SHOULD ONLY BE INSTALLED ON A PLAIN VANILLA STANDARD INSTANCE OF DRUPAL**